Duck DAO (DLP Duck Token Market Capitalization Achieves $14.20 Million (DUCK)

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded 50.8% lower against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on December 7th.
-During the last week, Duck DAO (DLP Duck Token has traded 19.2% higher against the US dollar.
-Duck DAO (DLP Duck Token has a total market capitalization of $14.20 million and approximately $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
-One Duck DAO (DLP Duck Token coin can currently be bought for about $0.45 or 0.00001149 BTC on cryptocurrency exchanges.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded 50.8% lower against the US dollar during the 1 day period ending at 11:00 AM ET on December 11th.
+One Duck DAO (DLP Duck Token coin can now be purchased for about $0.45 or 0.00001149 BTC on popular exchanges.
+Over the last week, Duck DAO (DLP Duck Token has traded 19.2% higher against the US dollar.
+Duck DAO (DLP Duck Token has a market cap of $14.20 million and $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded 3.2% higher against the dollar and now trades at $3,479.19 or 0.06807369 BTC.